Joao4569/ocean-basket-restaurant/README.md

 - I have tested all buttons and links, they are all acting as intended.
 - I found a bug with how I used Django template language, instead of using `(list name)|length` I used `(list name).length`. **Resolved**
 - Tested all links in Readme.md - all working as expected.
+- All url's and views were tested continously by myself in order to confirm they all worked as intended.

 ## Validator Testing